 Facilities Maintenance/Management: Focuses on the maintenance, functional improvement and aesthetic enhancement of the synagogue building and grounds.
-Chair, Warren Rosenthal.
+Josh Greenberg, chair.

 Finance Committee: Collects synagogue dues and monitors the annual budget on a monthly basis.
 Prepares the Congregation’s annual budget, audits it as needed and determines appropriate investments for the Synagogue’s reserves.
 Terri Weiner, chair.